Definition of Depletion Expenses

 Some of the disadvantages are given below:

-- The depletion expense method is generally used for periodic reduction in the cost of the asset, and therefore it is possible that the carrying amount of the asset and real market value may differ, thereby failing in depicting actual business worth.
+- The depletion expense method is generally used for periodic reduction in the asset cost.
+Therefore the carrying amount of the asset and real market value may differ, thereby failing to depict actual business worth.

 Conclusion

-Depletion expenses can be described as an expense charged off in books of account against consumption, extraction of any mineral or other natural resource occupied or leased from government or any other person.
+Depletion expenses can be described as an expense charged off in books of account against consumption or extraction of any mineral or other natural resource occupied or leased from the government or any other person.
 The concept of depletion is similar to that of depreciation and amortization.
-This term is commonly used in the case of any natural resource rather than in the case of fixed tangible or intangible asset.
+This term is commonly used in the case of any natural resource rather than in the case of fixed tangible or intangible assets.

 Recommended Articles